laxmananand/zoqq_depl/docs/api-reference/foreignExchange.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint returns the full details of a specific quote including exchange rate, amounts, and expiration information.</p>
+    <p>Retrieve the full details of a previously generated FX quote using it’s unique quote ID.
+It is used to confirm quote details such as exchange rate, buy/sell currencies, and quote expiration before executing the conversion.
+This ensures that the quote is still valid and can be referenced in a conversion request.</p>

     <h3>Request Headers</h3>